bmatsuo/dispatch/README.md

 Package dispatch provides an object Dispatch which is a queueing system for concurrent functions.
 It implements a dynamic limit on the number of routines it is runs simultaneously.
-It also implements an interface Queue, allowing for alternate queue implementations (I''m working on some new implementations).
+It also implements an interface Queue, allowing for alternate queue implementations.

 Dependencies
 =============